-Over the past five years, revenue of Clothing Store industry in China has been growing at an annualized rate of 11.8%.
-Slower growth in 2012 and 2013 has been mainly due to the weaker performance of Chinese economy and a high level of inventory repressing product prices.
-In 2013, revenue is set to grow just 5.0%.
+Over the past five years, revenue for the Clothing Store industry in China has been growing at an annualized rate of 6.1%.
+Slower growth from 2012 has been mainly due to the weaker performance of the Chinese economy and a high level of inventory repressing product prices.
+In 2016, revenue is set to grow just 5.5% to $24.8 billion.

 Overall, industry growth was strong in the past decade due to the opening of the market in accordance with China's World Trade Organization commitments.
 After 2001, foreign capital streamed in, bringing with it experienced management and systems.
 And as the Chinese economy developed, living standards improved and demand for fashion products grew.... purchase to read more

 The capital intensity of the Clothing Store industry is determined by the ratio of capital to labor.
 In the absence of official data on capital and labor costs, depreciation and wage costs are used as proxies.
 For every dollar spent on capital, $16 are spent on labor.